-We finish another challenging year as the true world leader in low carbon aluminium production, the largest producer outside of China, responsible for 5.9% of the total global aluminium production.
-We also produce around 4.7% of the world's alumina and sortious to be the largest independent producer.
+We finish another challenging year as the true world leader in low carbon aluminium production, the largest producer outside of China, responsible for 5.5% of the total global aluminium production.
+We also produce around 4.7% of the world's alumina and continue to be the largest independent producer of hydropower in the world.